AntoineSebert/dandelion/documents/project-specification.md

 Such systems are very useful in several sectors, including astronautics, aeronautics, robotics, or embedded systems in general.

 Concerning the Rust language, it is often cited as a potential successor of C++.
 Indeed, if C++ and Rust are quite close, especially regarding the syntax, the low-level orientation and the memory management, this last natively includes concurrency mangement and safe operations on memory (that can be bypassed if needed).

-The most important operating system project written in Rust, Redox[^1], is a microkernel Unix-like OS.
-There are also a few more projects, some of them for educatioal purposes[^2], plus several kernels/microkernels[^3], but no real-time operating system.
+The most important operating system project written in Rust, Redox, is a microkernel Unix-like OS.
+There are also a few more projects, some of them for educatioal purpose, plus several kernels/microkernels, but no real-time operating system.
+Anyway, a review of these projects during the system’s design process will be informative.

 ------